djannot/dcos-demos/dcos-secure-pipeline/README.md

 Go back to the main screen by clicking on `NiFi Flow` on the bottom left.

-Select all the components and click on the play button.
+Select all the components (ex: `Cmd + A` or `Ctrl + A`) and click on the play button.

+There will be few errors due to pictures that aren't available on Flickr.
+You can ignore them.

 Run the following command to launch the Jupyter notebook in your web browser: